National ski team schusses to glory, box office gold

 The JoongAng Sunday recently sat down with the coach and two of the five members of the team - Choi Yong-jik, 27, and Kang Chil-gu, 25 - to talk about the movie and their experiences in the sport.
 The film is loosely based on the rapid rise from obscurity of the Korean national ski jumping team, which qualified for the Winter Olympics a decade ago soon after forming and eventually went on to win medals in other major competitions.

 “While I found the story both fun and touching, what I watched with concern as well as curiosity were the ski jump scenes in which we, the actual ski jumpers, participated,” Choi said.
 “I’m glad that audiences get to feel what we feel when ski jumping through those scenes.”
-Some misconceptions

 The coach and the players expressed satisfaction with the movie but said that audiences have developed some misconceptions because of the numerous fictional elements sprinkled throughout the film, particularly those involving the main characters.